TencentEdgeOne/edgefunctions-examples/combine-data-in-streaming-mode/README.md

 - Be mindful of the total response size and processing time when combining multiple resources.

 By using this method, you can effectively combine multiple data sources and provide data to the client in a streaming manner, thereby improving the performance and responsiveness of your application.

-For more details and the full implementation, please refer to the [EdgeOne Developer Examples](https://edgeone.ai/developer/examples/hub-mergingresourcesandrespondinginstreamingmode).